Inputs & Outputs (Troy Davis, Seattle)

 I'm sure somewhere on the planet, there's a second person with an iPhone who doesn't use GMail, and perhaps that person uses their own self-signed SSL certificate for IMAPS.

-When adding a new Account, iPhone setup will pop up a dialog to confirm the shady self-signed certificate.
+When adding a new Account, iPhone iOS 3 setup will pop up a dialog to confirm the shady self-signed certificate.
 Even with that acknowledged, it will try to connect and eventually time out.
-The warning doesn't mention (nor prompt to install) the root certificate, which will make the cogs turn.
-Put the CA root cert on any Web server (.crt extension and application/x-x509-ca-cert MIME type), then hit the URL in Safari from the phone.
+The warning doesn’t mention (nor prompt to install) the root certificate, which will make the cogs turn.

 You'll see an Install Profile dialog like in the Enterprise Deployment Guide: